klvnbett/Anitas_Kitchen/Readme.md

 # Anitas Kitchen menu

-#### this is the development of the menu of a restaturant called anitas kitchen
-#### By bett kelvin
-## Description
-This project describe the members and the songs that wailers and bob marley have been performong it further entails the tours and live performance they have done
+This is a project that basically uses basic html and css to develop the front page of a very intresting and delicious food producing restaurant which is famaously known as Anitas kitchen. the project was built to market and promote the nice food and the hardwork of the company.

 ## Live Demo
+The demo of the site can be accessed through:
 [Live Demo Link]( "https://github.com/klvnbett/Anitas_Kitchen")

 ## Setup/Installation Requirements
-google chrome as the default browser internet connection
+By default the setup instalation requires only a browser and internet connection further more google chrome as the default browser.
 ## Known Bugs
-the project is still under development and updates will be rolled out on occassional basis where you will be notified to be performong updates.
+Project is will keep rolling out updates on occassional basis where you will be notified to be performong updates.
+This will ensure smooth and better operations
 ## Technologies Used
 Html and css was used to design and develop the web page.